rollup/rollupjs.org/guide/en/999-big-list-of-options.md

 import $ from 'jquery';
 ```

-...we want to tell Rollup that the `jquery` module ID equates to the global `jQuery` variable:
+...we want to tell Rollup that the `jquery` module ID equates to the global `$` variable:

 ```js
 // rollup.config.js